Beijing threatens response to ‘unacceptable’ virus measures

-BEIJING: The Chinese government sharply criticized COVID-19 testing requirements imposed on passengers from China and threatened countermeasures against countries involved, which include the U.S. and several European nations.
+BEIJING: The Chinese government sharply criticized Covid-19 testing requirements imposed on visitors from China and threatened countermeasures against countries involved, which include the U.S. and several European nations.

 “We believe that the entry restrictions adopted by some countries targeting China lack scientific basis, and some excessive practices are even more unacceptable,” Foreign Ministry spokesperson Mao Ning said at a daily briefing Tuesday.

-Other countries including the U.S., U.K., India, Japan and several European nations have announced tougher COVID-19 measures on travelers from China amid concerns over a lack of data on infections in China and fears of the possibility that new variants may emerge.
+Other countries including the U.S., India, Japan, South Korea and several European nations have announced tougher Covid-19 measures on travelers from China amid concerns over a lack of data on infections in China and fears that new variants may emerge.

+China has had some of the toughest entry requirements for people arriving from abroad.
+It is about to drop a mandatory five-day quarantine for all arrivals but will still require a negative Covid-19 test within 48 hours of the flight.

+White House press secretary Karine Jean-Pierre said “there’s no cause for retaliation” by Beijing for countries “taking prudent health measures to protect their citizens” with Covid-related restrictions on travelers coming from China.
+She added that restrictions were “based on public health and science.”

 French Prime Minister Elisabeth Borne defended the tests.
 Starting Wednesday, anyone flying from China to France will have to present a negative virus test taken within the previous 48 hours and be subject to random testing on arrival.